googleinterns/deep-stabilization/README.md

 ```
 The loss and metric information will print in the terminal.
 The result is under *dvs/test/iccv_6*.
-In *s_114_outdoor_running_trail_daytime.jpg*, the blue curve is the output of our models, and the green curve is input.
+In *s_114_outdoor_running_trail_daytime.jpg*, the blue curve is the output of our models, and the green curve is the input.
 *s_114_outdoor_running_trail_daytime_stab.mp4* is uncropped stabilized video.
 *s_114_outdoor_running_trail_daytime_stab_crop.mp4* is cropped stabilized video.
 Note, the cropped video is generated after running the metrics code.